bsjerps/pypgio/README.md

 ## Easy way

-Assuming the prerequisites are met, the easiest way to install the latest version of _pypgio_ is to run the downloader command on your host:
+Assuming the prerequisites are met, the easiest way to install the latest version of _PyPGIO_ is to run the downloader command on your host:

 ```
 # Test if python3 works